Types of Degrees Electrician Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Electrician appeals to people across the globe.
-About 0.3% of those with this major are international students.
+Americans aren’t the only ones with an interest in Electrician.
+About 0.2% of those with this major are international students.

 How Much Do Electrician Majors Make?